kernel-community/library/Topic - NFTs/Finance/Uniswap V3.md

+If you know nothing about AMMs, start [here](https://www.youtube.com/watch?v=Ehm-OYBmlPM)

-For all the high level details, there is the [announcement post](https://uniswap.org/blog/uniswap-v3).
+For details from the Uniswap team, there is the [announcement post](https://uniswap.org/blog/uniswap-v3).

 For all the specific details, there is the [development handbook](https://uniswapv3book.com/).